-Below, we will attempt to shed new light on the contested topic of whether a corporeal conception of God was an early element in Jewish mysticism by comparing the Tannaic interpretations of body descriptions in the relevant verses with those that appear in Amoraic literature.
+Below, we will attempt to shed new light on the contested topic of whether a corporeal conception of God was an early element in Jewish mysticism by comparing the Tannaic interpretations of body descriptions of the beloved with those that appear in Amoraic literature.
 Even though these interpretations are allegorical, it is possible to find significant differences between the sources.

-A Comparison of Descriptions of the Body of the Beloved in Tannaic Midrash to those in Amoraic Midrash
+Rabbinic Exegesis of the Descriptions of the Body of the Beloved

-His head is the finest gold; his locks are wavy, black as a raven (Song 5:10-16).
+His head is the finest gold; his locks are curled, black as a raven (Song 5:10-16).

-We will begin our discussion with the analysis of the Tannaic interpretation of Song 5:10-16 that appears in the Sifrei .
-The Sifrei is a halakhic midrash on Deuteronomy; it contains Tannaic statements from the first centuries CE and was redacted circa the middle of the third century CE.
-The midrash below is a homily on the verse ‘With him were myriads of holy ones’ (Deut 33:2) that deals with the appearance of God when He first revealed Himself to Israel at the Red Sea.
+We will begin with the analysis of the Tannaic interpretation of Song 5:10-16 that appears in the Sifrei Devarim.
+The Sifrei is a halakhic midrash on Deuteronomy; it contains Tannaic interpretations/sayings from the first centuries CE and was redacted circa the middle of the third century CE.
+The following midrash interprets the verse ‘With him were myriads of holy ones’ (Deut 33:2) that deals with the appearance of God when He revealed Himself to Israel at the Red Sea, for the first time.

 And when He revealed Himself at the Sea, they [Israel] immediately recognized Him, as it is said, ‘This is my God and I will glorify Him; the God of my father, and I will exalt Him’ (Exod 15:2).
 Similarly, the nations of the world would ask Israel, ‘How is your beloved better than another’ (Song 5:9), that you are killed for His sake, as it is said, ‘Therefore do maidens (‘alamot*) [= unto death do they] love you’ (Song 1:3)?
 And it also says, ‘It is for Your sake that we are slain all day long’ (Ps 44:23).
 You are all beautiful, you are all heroic.
 Come and mingle with us,’.
 And Israel replied, ‘Let us tell you only a part of His praise and you will recognize Him: ‘My beloved is clear-skinned and ruddy. ..
 His head is finest gold. ..
 His eyes are like doves by watercourses. ..
 His cheeks are like beds of spices. ..
 His hands are as rods of gold. ..
 His legs are like marble pillars. ..
 His mouth is delicious, and all of him is delightful’ (Song 5:10-16).’
 When the nations of the world heard of the beauty and the praise of the Holy One, blessed be He, they said to Israel, ‘‘Let us come with you, as it is said, ‘Wither has your beloved gone, O fairest of women?
 Whither hath thy beloved turned?
 Let us seek him with you’ (Song 6:1).’
 What does Israel reply?
 That they [the nations] have no part of Him: ‘I am my beloved’s and my beloved is mine; He browses among the lilies’ (Song 6:3)